shepherdjerred/scout-for-lol/README.md

 Full support for League's Arena mode with detailed reports for all 16 players, including:

-- Complete statistics for all 8 teams
+- Complete statistics for all 8 teams with team KDA
-- Augments selected throughout the match
+- Augment icons showing selections throughout the match
 - Final placements and performance metrics
+- Optimized report layout for better readability

 ### 🌍 Multi-Region Support